awltux/Godot-TablePager/addons/tablepager/README.md

 # Table Pager
-Table pager is a Godot 4.x plugin that displays Array[Dictionary] data in a table format.
+Table pager is a Godot 4.x plugin that displays Array[Dictionary] data as an in-game pageable and sortable table.

 [GitHub repository](https://github.com/awltux/Godot-TablePager)
 # Features